At a Glance:

 Identifying Co-Occurring Disorders

-Because many individuals with co-occurring disorders use drugs or alcohol to manage their psychiatric symptoms, these mental health issues may go undiagnosed for years.
-A complete medical and psychiatric evaluation can help to identify these disorders and determine the most effective course of treatment.
+Co-occurring disorders sometimes arise when a person uses drugs or alcohol to manage their psychiatric symptoms.
+In these cases, the underlying mental health issues can go undiagnosed for years.
+A complete medical and psychiatric evaluation can help identify these disorders and determine the most effective course of treatment.

 - Unfounded fears and suspicions